Trailer Wheels: Keeping It Rolling

 It's tough to spend $30 on a tool you won't use that often, but here's a good one: dust cap pliers.
 You may have to give them a slight tap with a hammer to set them, but then the cap will come off easily without damage.
 Now you'll look forward to wheel bearing maintenance!

 — Published: Fall 2013

 Tires get a lot of attention, but they aren't the only things keeping your trailer off the ground

-Bunk boards are usually cheaper than rollers, provide more even weight support, and require almost no maintenance
+Bunk boards are usually cheaper, provide more even weight support, and require no maintenance